JordiVillaFreixa/Pau_TFG_DAO/Readme.md

 ## Structure of this repo

+* `pdb`: folder containing all original and modified pdb files, along with transformation scripts
+* `prepare`: folder containing all preparation files for the simulations
 * `inputs`: folder containing all the input files for simulation
 * `lib`: folder containing all the libs needed to run the simulations
 * `scripts`: scripts controlling all steps in the calculations, including the scrpts needed to submit MD runs